KitimboRino/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script to replace all characters A and c from input to Z and e respectively.
 Script that removes all letters c and C from input.
 Script that reverse its input.
-Script a that displays all users and their home directories, sorted by users.
+Script that displays all users and their home directories, sorted by users.
+Script that writes a command that finds all empty files and directories in the current directory and all sub-directories